ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
 >
-> Why did the programmer jump on the table?>
+> Why did the ghost go to the bar?
 >
-> Because debug was on his screen.
+> To get sheet faced.
 <!-- END_JOKE_SECTION -->